 At the same time, dehydration forces your body to gradually and systematically close down some of its capillary beds.
 When some capillary beds shut down, it puts more pressure in the “pipes”—your capillaries and arteries—elevating your blood pressure.
 So, one of the best ways to lower your blood pressure naturally is by staying well-hydrated.

-Do's and Dont's for Lowering Your Blood Pressure Naturally With Water
+Do's and Don'ts for Lowering Your Blood Pressure Naturally With Water

 - DO drink the right amount of water.
 To get the maximum health benefits of drinking water, you need to drink eight to ten 8-ounce glasses of water per day.
-If you have hypertension and are looking to lower your blood pressure naturally, your ultimate goal should be twelve 8-ounce glasses or 96 ounces of water per day.

 - DO drink more water when you exercise.
 You lose water through sweat and evaporation.
 So, to get the full benefits of drinking water you want to hydrate well before, during, and after exercise.